Zero Waste

 Ultimate Zero-Waste: Grow Your Own Loofah

-• Completely free after seed cost
+• Completely free after the initial seed cost ($3-5 for enough seeds to last years)

-• Educational - great project for kids
+• Educational - great project for kids to learn about sustainable living

 • Gift-worthy - homegrown loofahs make thoughtful eco-friendly gifts